chris-martin/text-replace/README.md

 Perform simple replacements in a text file, using a list of search/replace pairs.

+The search for strings to replace is performed left-to-right, preferring longer matches to shorter ones.

 All streams are assumed to be UTF-8 encoded.

 ## Command-line options